Charles Renard: Preferred numbers

-He also proposed a now widely used system of preferred numbers known as Renard numbers that was later named after him and became international standard ISO 3.
+Ca. 1877 he proposed a now widely used system of preferred numbers known as Renard numbers that was later reportedly published in an 1886 instruction for captive balloon troops, named after him in the 1920s and finally became international standard ISO 3.
 It helped the French army to reduce the number of different balloon ropes kept on inventory from 425 to 17.